wglass/lighthouse/docs/source/index.rst

-In a Lighthouse setup, no node's application code is aware of the existence of other nodes, they talk to a local port handled by an instance of the load balancer which in turn routes traffice among the various known other nodes.
+In a Lighthouse setup, no node's application code is aware of the existence of other nodes, they talk to a local port handled by an instance of the load balancer which in turn routes traffic among the various known other nodes.

 This local load balancer is automatically updated when nodes come and go via the `lighthouse-writer` script, which talks to the discovery method (e.g.